-So, you just started selling online and are looking for help with how to file taxes for your 2018 return?
+So, you just started selling online and are looking for help with how to file taxes for your return this year?
 You’ve come to the right place!

 If you’re new to eCommerce, figuring out which taxes you have to pay, when you have to pay them, and who you have to pay, can be a bit of a challenge.
 But taxes come with the territory for online sellers — whether you sell products on your own website or via a marketplace like Amazon, eBay or Etsy.